elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Explain, the function and syntax of the Object.isSealed() method in JavaScript.
+### Explain the function and syntax of the Object.isSealed() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Object.isSealed() method determines if an object is sealed or not.
-The Object.isSealed(obj) method returns a Boolean indicating whether the given object is sealed.
+  <div><strong>Interview Response:</strong> The Object.isSealed() method determines if an object gets sealed or not.
+The Object.isSealed(obj) method returns a Boolean indicating whether the given object gets sealed.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />